Our history

 A building

-The Fund starts to use the outcomes of its research to influence government health and social policies.
+The Fund starts to use outcomes of its research to influence government health and social policies.

-The Fund merges with the Mental Health Trust to create the Mental Health Foundation and grows to include departments for grant-making, policy influencing and fundraising.
+The Fund merges with the Mental Health Trust to create The Mental Health Foundation (MHF) and grows to include structures for grant-making, policy – making and fundraising.

 Old MHF logo

-The Foundation puts people with lived experience of mental health problems at the heart of our work.
-This includes establishing membership organisations and publishing reports working with service users in equal partnership for the first time.
+MHF amplifies the voice of people with lived experience of mental health problems.
+This includes setting up membership organisations and publishing reports working with service users in equal partnership for the first time.

 Bright futures cartoon illustration